 - If you train with a language model, Watson will encounter an ambiguous utterance in your training data which it thinks is 70% likely to be x-y-z and 55% likely to be a-b-c.
 Since your language model doesn't contain x-y-z it will know that it must be a-b-c and it will make adjustments to the neural network to make it more likely that this utterance will be transcribed as a-b-c in the future.
 Hence, the model gets better.

-- On the other hand, if you train with a language model.
+- On the other hand, if you train without a language model.
 Watson will encounter an ambiguous utterance in your training data which it thinks is 70% likely to be x-y-z and 55% likely to be a-b-c.
-Since it has no other information will assume that it must be x-y-s.
+Since it has no other information will assume that it must be x-y-z.
 However, the confidence score is not very high so it will make adjustments to the neural network to make it even more likely that this utterance will be transcribed as x-y-z in the future.
 Hence, the model gets worse.

 Of course the chance of such an error happening is related to the word error rate.
 In my experience, users rarely put the effort into building a customized model when the WER is low.
-Mostly people build customized models when they are seeing very hight WER and hence they often see carelessly build acoustic models making the problem even worse.
+Mostly people build customized models when they are seeing very hight WER and hence they often see carelessly built acoustic models making the problem even worse.

 Another problem people encounter is building an acoustic model from speech which is not typical of their domain.
 For example, user might be tempted to get a single actor to read out their entire script and get then to record the samples in a recording studio with a good microphone.
 When their application goes live they might have to deal with audio recorded on poor phone lines, in a noisy environment by people with different regional accents.